jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

         return [item for item in iterable if not is_even(item)] return [item for item in iterable if item % 2 != 0]

-  the terminal still shows green, I remove the second `return statement`+
+  the terminal still shows green, I remove the second `return statement`

 ----